Causes Of Basement Flooding

 Groundwater outside of the home is lower than the concrete slab of a basement.
 During heavy raining this water can begin to rise above the slab and infiltrate the home through a floor drain or floor crack.
 Homes are designed mechanically to keep this from occurring by use of the force of gravity.
 Gravity will naturally channel water from the property keeping basement flooding from occurring.
 However basement flooding will result when this system fails.

-Although the basement system for keeping water from backing up through a drain is mechanically sound, there are times these proven systems fail and knowing why can help you be preventative for this cause of basement flooding.
+Although the basement system for keeping water from backing up through a drain or sump well is mechanically sound, there are times these proven systems fail and knowing why can help you be preventative for this cause of basement flooding.
+Here are several reasons systems may fail and flood your home.

 When sewer drains become blocked by tree roots basement flooding is very probable when heavy raining occurs.
 Older sewer drain systems are comprised of materials that over time begin to degrade much like a shingled roof.
 Many of these out dated drain systems are made from clay and after 20 or 30 years will acquire small holes and cracks where water will seep into the soil.
 Nearby trees with roots deep in the soil will migrate in the direction of moisture and eventually grow into the clay pipes.
 What starts out small over the years will inevitably become a full blown blockage as deterioration only gets worse.